ctorguson/DefectDetectionGUI/README.md

                  interpolating the color data from the file chosen for color onto the xyz data of the file chosen for xyz data.

-                "Merge Sections" (Stitch together peices of a cloud): If two adjacent sections of a cloud have been separated, this function will stich them back together.
+                "Merge Segments" (Stitch together peices of a cloud): If two adjacent sections of a cloud have been separated, this function will stich them back together.
 This is useful for larger parts that need to be segmented.
                  Processing may be time consuming and so in some cases you may want to
                  work on sections individually and then stitch them back together after manipulation.

     "Visualization" Dropdown Menu:
                 "Grid" Makes a grid on the point cloud for inspection or brushing a                                smaller gridspace.
 This feature allows the user to neatly break a part into smaller sections.
 Simply apply grid to the part and use the brush feature to brush and then the save brushed points feature to save that section as a new file.
 These sections can be stiched back together later